 Are you someone who loves the old world charm and everything about the ancient, bygone era.
-Then traditional Amish names would appeal to you.
+Then traditional Amish names for girls and boys would appeal to you.
 Amish are people who mainly dwell in the US and some other parts of the world.
 They speak Pennsylvania Dutch and are a close-knit community.
 Devout, sombre and pious, religion is an integral part of their life and determines a lot about their lifestyle.
 Amish names reflect beliefs and ideologies that are important to them and are often inspired by the Bible.
 Most popular Amish names have beautiful meanings and embody their tradition.

-Amish Baby Boy Names With Meanings
+Amish Boy Names

 Dig deep into this exhaustive list of common Amish names for boys to pick a name that reflects the traditional lifestyle of the Amish.
-We hope you find something suitable from these Amish names for males.
+We hope you find something suitable from these common Amish names for males.

 Aaron in Hebrew means “lofty” or “mountain”, and he was also the oldest brother of Moses according to the Bible.